likid0/polaris-ceph-demo/README.md

 - Provisioning Ceph RGW S3 buckets, IAM roles, and policies
 - Deploying the Polaris control plane and Jupyter Notebook via Docker Compose
 - Configuring Polaris resources (principals, roles, grants, tables)
-- Demonstrating credential vending and fine-grained table RBAC in an interactive notebook
+- Demonstrating credential vending and fine-grained table RBAC:
+** With Spark in a Jupiter Notebook
+** With Trino using the Trino CLI to run SQL querys

 ---